analysiscenter/batchflow/docs/intro/models.rst

 Read a model specfication to know how to configure it.

-For flexibilty ``config`` might include so called ``named expressions`` which are defined by name but substitued with their actual values:
+For flexibilty ``config`` might include so called :doc:`named expressions <named_expr>` which are defined by name but substitued with their actual values:

 * ``B('name')`` - a batch component or property
 * ``V('name')`` - a pipeline variable